michaelmilleryoder/av-survey-topic-modeling/README.md

 Topic modeling results of an AV survey by BikePGH

 ## Packages
-You'll want to install the following Pythong packages:
+You'll want to install the following Python packages:
 * pandas
 * gensim
 * matplotlib